Mouse & Controller Recording

 Cancelling a recording session

-Undo from the Edit Menu.
-If you had recorded mixer tracks during the last session, you will be prompted if you agree that the files are erased (i.e. undone).
-Be careful, because once you undo audio recording, the files can not be restored and you will have to record them again if needed.
+- After recording - Choose Undo from the Edit Menu.
+If you had recorded audio during the session you will be prompted to delete audio files.
+Be careful, once you undo audio recording, the files are deleted.